The world's 5 biggest refugee crises

 “I have hope [to find work] but I don’t know what kind of work.
 If there is an opportunity given and I can provide for my kids, then I will be happy.
 Even if I have some small seeds, then I can plant a vegetable garden and sell them and get some money.”

-The speed and scale of the influx over the course of a three-month period last fall has placed tremendous strain on host communities and Bangladesh as a whole, making it one of the world’s largest and worst refugee crises.
+The speed and scale of the influx over the course of a three-month period in 2017 has placed tremendous strain on host communities and Bangladesh as a whole, making it one of the world’s largest and worst refugee crises.

 5. Somalia: 0.9 million refugees